 I love using in-season produce to make a great cocktail.
 National Margarita Day is February 22, so I thought I would celebrate by making some delicious Citrus Margaritas with Cayenne Pepper Salt.

 Now I am a total wimp when it comes to a spicy cocktail.
 I prefer my drinks tart and a little sweet.
 However I do like a little kick added into the salted rim on a margarita.
-That’s why I came up with this drink.
+That’s why I came up with this citrus margarita recipe.
+The salted rim is what makes this stand out.
 Wait until you taste the combination of tangy citrus mixed with the spicy sweetness of the salted rim.
 It’s like a lemonhead hard candy meets a hot tamale!
 Yum!

 When testing this recipe, I tried it with both fresh squeezed grapefruit juice and orange juice.
 And my husband and I agreed that the grapefruit version was our favorite.
 It was less sweet and more tart than the orange version.
 But both were still delicious!
 I say use what you have on hand or what is in season at the store.